notpeter/env-home/README.md

 4. If the environment variable is set to a non-empty string, the value is returned as a `PathBuf`.

 That's it.

+If you need a more full-service crate consider using the [dirs](https://crates.io/crates/dirs) crate.

 ## Usage